 - Flavor water with fruit, cucumbers, or mint if you'd like

 - Carry a water bottle with you all throughout the day

 - Keep track of your daily water intake

 Watch out for signs of dehydration, such as dark yellow urine, headaches, and fatigue.

-Urine that’s light yellow or close-to-clear in color often indicates properly hydration.
+Urine that’s light yellow or close-to-clear in color often indicates proper hydration.